THIS CALL HAS CLOSED.

 Artists familiar with the Montopolis community and/or who are intimately connected to the history and heritage of the area are highly encouraged to apply.
 Multilingual artists and/or artists able to interact with the community in languages other than English are also encouraged to apply.
 Due to the challenges for maintenance of the artwork, only artwork of substantial durability and low maintenance needs will be considered.

-Attend a Virtual Artist Information Meeting on Zoom to learn more:
+A Virtual Artist Information Meeting was held on 4/29

-Watch a recording of the meeting here after: https://www.austintexas.gov/department/aipp-opportunities
+Watch a recording of the meeting here: https://www.austintexas.gov/department/aipp-opportunities

 **See the Request for Qualifications (RFQ) PDF in "Additional Resources" below for ADDITIONAL PROJECT DETAILS.**